uzerpllp/uzerp-website/content/studies/talon.md

 ## Accounting

-Talon uses the full suite of accounting applications and benefits from the tight inetgration with Sales and Purchasing workflows.
+Talon uses the full suite of accounting applications and benefits from the tight integration with Sales and Purchasing workflows.

 * Trade counter receipts by credit card are posted during order processing and captured in the accounting system to the correct merchant account.
 * Accurate Debtors and Creditors ledgers allow cash flow and business forecasting